-In most real estate transactions, the buyer and seller are each represented by a separate party who protects their client’s interests.
-It’s also possible, however, for both the buyer and seller to work with the same real estate agent or brokerage in an arrangement called dual agency.
+In most real estate transactions, the buyer and seller are each represented by their own separate agents — one buyer’s agent and one seller’s agent.
+Each agent protects their individual client’s interests.
+It’s also possible, however, for both the buyer and seller to work with the same real estate agent.
+This arrangement is called dual agency.

-Having only one agent or broker involved can simplify the process, but there’s the risk that the agent may favor one party over the other.
-Additionally, in several states, dual agency isn’t permitted.
-Here’s what you should know whether you’re a buyer or seller.
+Having only one agent or broker involved in a transaction can simplify the process.
+But it also presents the risk that the agent may favor one party over the other.
+In fact, in several states, dual agency is actually illegal.
+Still, that doesn’t mean it’s never worth considering.
+Here’s what you should know about working with a dual agent, whether you’re a buyer or seller.

 How does dual agency work?

-Dual agency commonly occurs when the buyer and seller use the same brokerage.
-It can also happen when a buyer calls the listing agent directly, such as through a for-sale sign or online listing, without being represented by their own buyer’s agent.
+Dual agency commonly occurs when the buyer and seller of a home use the same brokerage.
+It can also happen when a buyer approaches the listing agent directly, such as through a for-sale sign or online listing, without being represented by their own buyer’s agent.

-“In my area, our rule of thumb is that whoever shows you the property is the one who will represent you in the transaction,” says Deb Tomaro, a Realtor with Encore Sotheby’s International Realty, based in Bloomington, Indiana.
+“In my area, our rule of thumb is that whoever shows you the property is the one who will represent you in the transaction,” says Deb Tomaro of Bloomington, Indiana’s Deb Tomaro Real Estate.
 “If that same agent or brokerage also represents the seller, this is dual agency.”

-By its nature, dual agency can present serious conflicts of interest.
+By its nature, dual agency can present very real conflicts of interest.

-“Dual agency in and of itself is not unethical, but there are actions and tactics that could be subversive and sneaky,” says Yaghoubtil, noting that “both the buyer and seller may be under the impression that the agent is biased toward or favoring the other party, which can result in suspicion, mistrust, and anger.”
+It also raises potential ethical questions.
+“Dual agency in and of itself is not unethical, but there are actions and tactics that could be sneaky,” says Farid Yaghoubtil, an attorney with Downtown LA Law Group in Los Angeles.
+He notes that “both the buyer and seller may be under the impression that the agent is biased toward or favoring the other party, which can result in suspicion, mistrust and anger.”

-“For example, if I am the agent in a dual agency arrangement, I cannot make suggestions to a buyer about how much to offer because that’s not fairly representing the seller,” Tomaro says.
-“If a buyer tells me he wants to see a list of all homes with 2,000 square feet that sold in the past year in the same neighborhood, I can run that report, but I can’t help him interpret it or point out differences.
+Overall though, buyers and sellers can usually count on getting fair, but not full, representation in a dual agency transaction, says Tomaro.
+“For example, if I am the agent in a dual agency arrangement, I cannot make suggestions to a buyer about how much to offer, because that’s not fairly representing the seller,” she says.
+“If a buyer tells me he wants to see a list of all homes with 2,000 square feet that sold in the past year in the same neighborhood, I can run that report.
+But I can’t help him interpret it or point out differences.
 I can only provide the facts.”

 Advantages of dual agency

-While dual agency is inherently problematic for most, it can offer some advantages, namely a smoother transaction.
+While dual agency can be inherently problematic, it can also offer advantages — namely, a smoother transaction.